 - Accounting, tax preparation, bookkeeping and payroll services: $73,920

 Potential careers for graduates of an online master's degree program in accounting and taxation include public accountants and government accountants, to name a few.
 Public accountants provide a broad range of accounting, auditing, tax and consulting services to clients.
 Government accountants maintain and examine records of government agencies and audit certain private businesses and individuals.

 The 2002 Sarbanes-Oxley Act not only created new or enhanced standards for corporations and public accounting firms, the act also created demand for more accounting professionals.
 Some specialized public accounting positions, such as forensic accounting, which involves the investigation of white-collar crime, are gaining popularity.

 For all accountants and auditors, the BLS projects big job growth between 2008 and 2018: 22 percent, equaling around 279,400 jobs.
-Those with higher degrees, such as a Master of Science in tax law and preparation or Master of Science in finance, and those who have passed the CPA exam will face best job prospects, notes the BLS.
+Those with higher degrees, such as a Master of Science in tax law and preparation or Master of Science in finance, and those who have passed the CPA exam should have a leg up, notes the BLS.

 As you contemplate which program is right for you, take a look at our Guide to Majors, which provides more in-depth information about careers and degrees.
 Explore the Guide to Master's Degrees for possible graduate-level degree programs in accounting and finance.

 You can also browse below at different master's degrees in accounting and taxation to see if one is right for you.
 If you find one you like, simply fill out the form and an admissions representative from that school will contact you.